phoenixframework/phoenix_guides/B_adding_pages.md

   end
 end
 ```
+Note: When running the current Phoenix master, or any version greater than 0.5.0, template names requires an explicit extension when using a string template to render, which means rendering will look like this `render conn, "index.html"`.
+However, we also allow an atom, i.e. `render conn, :index`, which will behave like <= 5.0 where the template will be chosen by accept headers or format query string param.

+Note: When running the current Phoenix master, or any version greater than 0.5.0, template names need to include their protocol file extension.
+That means rendering will look like this `render conn, "index.html"`.

 We will save a more complete discussion of controllers for the controller specific guide, but for now, the interesting part is this line.

 ```elixir
 render conn, "index"
 ```

+Again, use `render conn, "index.html"`, or the atom form for current Phoenix master or versions greater than 0.5.0.

 This simply says that we want to render the `index.html.eex` template for our `hello_controller.ex`.
 Notice that we are ignoring the params argument to the index function.
 We aren't taking input from the request at all to render this page.